 A mass tort is a form of civil litigation involving multiple plaintiffs against a single defendant in federal or state court.
 Typically, a defendant causes numerous injuries through a singular act.
 Examples of mass tort include harm to an infant due to tainted Abbott baby formula, harmful side effects from a drug like Elmiron, Valsartan, or Zantac, or cancer due to the use of a product like talcum powder.
+Contaminated water from Camp Lejeune is also a new mass tort case Garza Law Cana assist with.

 We understand that dealing with an injury to oneself or a loved one due to negligence from a drug company or manufacturer can seem like an overwhelming task.
 Mass tort cases are meant to ease pressure on the individual(s) harmed and streamline the process of being awarded a settlement or court-ordered compensatory damages (money awarded to a plaintiff in a lawsuit resulting from a civil court case).